squeaky-godzilla/aws-challenge/readme.md

 Consider the amount of traffic that's going to be hitting the static and dynamic content of the web app - and relevant SLOs/SLAs for the content, so we can choose a fitting infrastructure.

-Let's discuss the possibilities face to face at our next meeting.